isaacmasterman/M03C-PasswordGenerator/README.md

 2. Follow the on-screen prompts to select your password criteria.
 3. Once all prompts are answered, your password will be displayed.

-Visit the deployed website: [Isaac's Portfolio](https://isaacmasterman.github.io/M03C-PasswordGenerator/)
+Visit the deployed website: [Password Generator](https://isaacmasterman.github.io/M03C-PasswordGenerator/)

 ![Password Generator Screenshot](./Assets/screenshot/PasswordGenerator-screenshot-01.png)